X-Sharp/XSharpPublic/README.md

   The separate Build.cmd will not clean old results and will only build changed code.
   In all cases the log file of the build process will be written into build-debug.log  or build-release.log

-The source code is available under the license that you can find in the root of this repository.
+The source code is available under the license that you can find in the root of this repository: https://github.com/X-Sharp/XSharpDev/blob/master/license.txt.

 Of course we welcome all additions, bug fixes etc.